bdeweygit/tragedy-of-the-commons/README.md

 ## Site map

 Since the web frontend is a single page any path from root will be treated by the server as if it were root.
 What canvas a user sees is managed by socket.io namespaces rather than routes.
-Cookies will also ensure that a user can refresh their page and still view the canvas they were viewing rather than being brought back to the default public canvas.
+Cookies will also ensure that a user can refresh their page and still view the canvas that they were viewing rather than being brought back to the default public canvas.

 ## User Stories or Use Cases